m1el/m1el.github.io/_posts/2016-04-06-monogatari-frame-drops.md

 What do you think now, Mr. Profiler?

-![chrome's profiler report for next fixes][4]
+![Chrome's profiler report for next fixes][4]

 4ms?
 Can we do better?
 Maybe.
 But I'll call this good enough and enjoy my day.

-But what about those frame drops?
+What about those frame drops at 5 second mark?

-![chrome's profiler showing cause of frame drops][5]
+![Chrome's profiler showing cause of frame drops][5]

-These frame drops are caused by images downloading and decoding additional images in background, unfortunately we can't do much about it.
+These frame drops are caused by downloading and decoding additional images in the background, unfortunately we can't do much about it.

 # Unwanted 60 fps